 Amicus Health is proud to be involved in the training of medical students, foundation doctors and GP registrars as an approved training practice.

 Registrars here are a valuable part of the team and work under the supervision of a more experienced GP until they complete their training.
-There are two GP trainers at the practice, Dr Fitzherbert and Dr Williams.
-Dr Fitzherbert is also Training Programme Director for the Exeter GP training scheme.
+There are four GP trainers at the practice, Dr Fitzherbert, Dr Williams, Dr Foster and Dr Govier.
+Dr Fitzherbert and Dr Williams are also Training Programme Directors for the Exeter and East Devon GP training scheme.

 We regularly have medical students from the University of Exeter attached to the practice as part of their undergraduate training.
-This can involve them observing while you see your doctor or assessing patients prior to being seen by the doctor.
+We also run Special Study Units for medical students on Genomic Medicine and Community Surgery from Clare House.

 If a medical student is present on the day of your appointment, you will always be asked beforehand if you are happy for them to be there.
-You may ask for the student to leave if you prefer to have your consultation in private.
+Whilst consultation skills is an important part of medical education, we completely understand if you prefer a student was not present during your visit.